sneakysneak/docs/pages/marketplaces/handling-callback.md

 ### JavaScript result object

-A JavaScript **result** object is made available to the window on the final page of the LAUNCH flow.
-It has the following properties:
+A JavaScript **result** object is made available to the window on the final page of the Marketplace/LAUNCH flow.
+It has the following properties and can be used to perform further processing such as updating newly installed Cycles to complete their setup:

 | Property | Description | Example |
 | --- | --- | --- |